howardbdev/portfolio-project-faqs/rails-json-api-auth-with-js-front.md

   end
 end
 ```
 So let's put this together with a new user and see what happens.
-The test will be as follows:  we'll send a POST request to sign up a new user.
+The test will be as follows:  we'll send a POST request to sign up a new user (we could just as easily use login, either will do).
 With the code we added to `users#create`, adding the user's id to the `session` hash, we should be logged in and the current user should appear in the console on a page refresh (remember that in our POST `/users` request shown earlier we just passed `console.log` as our callback to the second `.then()`).

 But alas, what we're still seeing is:
 ```